 This is a series of short walks on headlands, clifftops and through littoral rainforest.
-It isn't a continuous coast track so we'll park and walk to headlands starting with Snapper Point (1 on map) followed by Wybung Head (2) to view superb coastal scenery and the relevant geology.
-We'll then do a 3 km clifftop walk (3 to 4) through heathland and Themeda grassland, with cars at both ends, followed by a short loop through littoral rainforest (5).
-Finally we'll relax at beautiful Frazer Beach (6), have a snack and maybe swim.
+It isn't a continuous coast track so we'll meet at Frazer Beach park, car pool, and drive then to headlands and trackheads starting with Snapper Point (1 on map) followed by Wybung Head (2) to view superb coastal scenery and the relevant geology.
+We'll then do a 2 km walk (3) through heathland, woodland and swamp forest followed by a short loop through littoral rainforest (4).
+Finally we'll relax at beautiful Frazer Beach, have a snack and maybe swim depending on weather.

 Date: Sunday 18 March

 Length: about 5 km (relaxing 5 h)

 Meet: Frazer Beach, parking space for 64 cars – gather at beach head by main car park: we'll car pool due to limited park space at some sites

 Bring: lunch, snack, camera, binoculars, sunnies, sunblock, swimmers (if you'd like a swim), i.d. books on plants, birds etc